theenduranceA/AirBnB_clone_v3/README.md

 ## License
 Public Domain.
 No copy write protection.

-## This project is to be carried out in a team of two, by:
+## This project is carried out by:
-Endurance Aneke and Abel Sekibaala.
+Endurance Aneke.